Quidco Review | Britain’s Best Cashback Site?

 If you use them properly, you could earn hundreds of pounds every year by making the most of the top cashback sites available in the UK.

 One of the market leaders at the moment is Quidco, which competes with TopCashback, OhMyDosh, 20Cogs and the like, to provide us consumers with the best cashback offers on all our online and in-store purchases.
 From Expedia holidays to Currys PC World electronics, you can get cashback on just about anything with Quidco.

 The ‘money for nothing’ mantra of cashback sites can often seem too good to be true, which is exactly why our Quidco review covers all bases as we head into 2020.
-We’ll take you through the basics of how it works, what deals are available, how you can benefit from using it and any potential disadvantages or drawbacks that could arise.
+We’ll take you through the basics of how it works, what deals are currently available, how you can benefit from using it and any potential disadvantages or drawbacks that could arise.
 We’ll also introduce some of the best alternative cashback sites for you to compare yourself.

 What is Quidco?

-Quidco is a cashback site with over seven million members – but what exactly is a cashback site?
+Quidco is a cashback site with over 9.5 million members and counting – but what exactly is a cashback site?

 Cashback websites offer money back when you access online shopping sites through one of their links, rather than directly through a search engine like Google.